mervesaltik/intelligent-iot-telemetry-and-ota/README.md

 - **Machine Learning Anomaly Detection:** ML models classify device states as “good” or “bad” based on telemetry data, helping to assess the impact of updates.
 - **Adaptive OTA Updates:** Updates are only applied if they improve or maintain performance.
 Harmful updates are blocked automatically to protect device stability and resources.

-## 🕵🏻‍♀️ Results Presentation And Discussion
+## 📡 Telemetry Data Collection with TagoIO

 To evaluate how software quality impacts system resources, we first developed Python scripts that simulate both inefficient (bad) and optimized (good) code.
 These scripts were executed on a local machine to measure their effects on CPU usage, RAM consumption, network activity, and disk operations.
 The resource data was collected in real-time and transmitted to an IoT analytics platform called TagoIO using a device token.